JaredGatewaySolutions/predictive-maintenance-trucks/README.md

 ## 🤝 Contributing

-This is a structured, production-ready codebase:
+This is a structured codebase:

 1. **Core logic** in `core/` (no mixing with API/UI)
 2. **Tests** ensure reliability